-Emotionally Focused Therapy (EFT) is a well researched, short term (approximately 8 to 30 sessions), structured therapy approach for couples, families, relationships and individuals.
+Emotionally Focused Therapy (EFT) is a well-researched, structured therapy approach for couples, families, relationships and individuals.
 EFT was formulated in the early 80s by Drs.
 Sue Johnson and Les Greenberg.
-Emotionally Focused Therapy was further developed by Dr. Johnson in that she added the attachment aspects.
+Dr. Johnson went on to add the attachment aspects.
 EFT meets the standards set out by APA.
 EFT has been found to move 75% of couples from distress to recovery and approximately 90% showed significant improvements.

 The word emotion comes from the Latin word to move.
 EFT uses the power of emotion to move clients toward new and more meaningful and loving responses to each other and away from the old stuck habits.

 - To uncover and change the negative, emotional connection/pattern in a relationship.

 - To foster the creation of a secure and connected bond.

 The Change Process in Emotionally Focused Therapy has three stages: